schevalier/chronology/jia/README.md

 queries so the results are always ready when you visit the dashboard.

 ### Running
-Be sure to modify the relevant settings in `settings.cfg`
+The scheduler settings can be edited in Jia's settings file.
+You can create a copy from `settings.py.template`.

 ```
 # Precompute settings